maxplanck-ie/snakepipes/docs/content/workflows/ATAC-seq.rst

     ## preconfigured target genomes (mm9,mm10,dm3,...) , see /path/to/snakemake_workflows/shared/organisms/
     ## Value can be also path to your own genome config file!
     genome:
-    ## Bin size of output files in bigWig format
-    bw_binsize: 25
+    ## The maximum fragment size to retain.
+This should typically be the size of a nucleosome
     fragmentSize_cutoff: 150
     verbose: false
     # sampleInfo_DB